-Hondurans tend to drink tea and coffee in the mornings and late afternoons.
-They also drink freshly squeezed juice from guavas, papayas, pineapples, and mangos, among other fruits.
-Charamuscas or topogigios, frozen fruit juice served in plastic bags, are popular treats in the hotter months.
+Hondurans tend to drink tea and coffee in the mornings and late fruit juice served in plastic bags, are popular treats in the hotter months.
 Other beverages include horchata (a paste of seeds, nuts, rice, and cinnamon blended with sugar and water or milk) and chilate (a spicy mix of corn, cocoa, and chilies).
 Common alcoholic beverages include locally-brewed beer, rum, aguardiente (a sugarcane liquor similar to rum), guaro (a lightly sweet, clear sugarcane brandy), chicha (a sweet wine made from fermented pineapples and other fruit), and Garifuna-made guifiti (a rum-based drink incorporating a variety of herbs, roots, leaves, branches, flowers, and seeds).